 There are various options available to you during an encounter with immigration enforcement in addition to being aware of your rights; these options will help you in navigating US immigration smoothly, given below are some of the options available to you:

-Identity documents: If immigration officers stop you for enforcement, you may be asked to show them identification documents such as your passport or visa to ensure that you are not violating immigration laws in the US.
+Identity documents: During immigration encounters, show valid identification documents like passport or visa to comply with US immigration laws.
 You should show the required documents and ensure the convenience of your legal immigration.

 Seek legal assistance: You can have an attorney at a meeting with immigration enforcement; therefore, ask to speak with one.
 You can ask to meet with an attorney immediately if you are detained or arrested.